 A shameful day in America was made worse on Saturday by a president who, once again, refuses to fully distance himself from the most extreme hate groups in America – all because they helped put him in the White House.

-Posted by Ian Greenhalgh on August 13, 2017, With 1706 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on August 13, 2017, With 1737 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.